 Mobi files are the ebook files exclusively used by Amazon’s Kindle devices.
 This format was originally a Mobipocket Reader format but has been adopted by several different readers as well.
 Amazon purchased Mobipocket in 2005, and later discontinued the Mobi format in 2011.

-Therefore, mobi files, still supported by Kindle, exist in name to a certain degree.
+Therefore, Mobi files, still supported by Kindle, exist in name to a certain degree.
 Later, AZW took the place of MOBI and became the standard format used on Amazon’s Kindle.

-The biggest benefit of this new format is that it is under protection of Digital Rights Management (DRM) which can lock or encrypt the book allowing it only to be read on devices associated with the specific account.
+The biggest benefit of this new format is that it is under the protection of Digital Rights Management (DRM) which can lock or encrypt the book allowing it only to be read on devices associated with the specific account.
 In addition, this format can maintain bookmarks and annotations within the ebook.